rafaelcr/sips/sips/sip-tbd/sip-TBD-token-metadata-update-notifications.md

 ## Metadata staleness

-Within the Stacks ecosystem, there are a number of applications that need to index token metadata like an NFT marketplace which needs to display a token's artwork for users to view or a [blockchain API](https://github.com/hirosystems/stacks-blockchain-api) which needs to serve FT metadata to return account balances correctly.
+Within the Stacks ecosystem, there are a number of applications that need to index token metadata and struggle with specific challenges caused by changed metadata.
+For example:

+* An NFT marketplace, which needs to display a token's artwork for users to view.
+  * Presenting a token's icon correctly is difficult given that the `get-token-uri` on-chain variable could change, the off-chain JSON file could change, and/or the image served by the URL could change.
+* A [blockchain API](https://github.com/hirosystems/stacks-blockchain-api), which needs to serve FT metadata to return account balances correctly.
+  * Wallets require the on-chain decimals value in order to correctly send and receive tokens.
+    Critical balance draining is possible when this property is zero at contract launch but updated later.

 For indexing, developers usually run and maintain a background process that listens for new token contracts deployed to the blockchain so they can immediately call on their metadata to save the